 Terra cotta pots are made from clay that is generally not glazed and is then fired in an oven, or kiln.
 Terra cotta planters have been in use for centuries, and are still today one of the most popular plant containers.
-The fact that these pots are made from soil tends to make them an ideal candidate for many to contain herbs, shrubs and trees.
+The fact that these pots are made from soil tends to make them an ideal candidate for many to contain herbs, shrubs, and trees.
 Read on for more information on terracotta garden containers.

 * Not prone to being blown over.
-As a generalisation, terracotta pots are made with heavier based bottoms.
+As a generalization, terracotta pots are made with heavier based bottoms.
 This makes them ideal for those who live in windier locations where taller plants in particular can easily be blown over.

 * Now available as frost or freeze resistant.
 Many of these planters are now being sold as frost and freeze resistant.
 This is great news for those gardeners who want to bring a touch of the Mediterranean to their very cold yards.